Let’s be honest, how many of you actually woke up one morning during their search for a new, or first instrument and ever thought…

 Metal ligatures produce a bright and projecting sound while fabric “dampens” the sound.
 Generally, orchestra musicians choose metal ligatures so they can be heard, and small groups clarinetists who play in smaller venues might choose fabric ligatures.

-Now, if you look around for ligatures you’ll actually notice some companies do specialize in this part of woodwind instruments…
+Now, if you look around for ligatures you’ll actually notice some companies actually specialize in this part of woodwind instruments…

 And among these few niche companies, the brand Silverstein produces probably the most premium and expensive ligatures out there.